dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 Ease of environment creation facilitates things like automated regression testing such as a Jenkins pipeline I&T stage that spins up everything and then deletes it

-+++

-Added autoscaling group policy and CloudWatch metric with alarm on high cluster memory reservation to invoke it

 ---
 ### Nested Stacks

-Group related/hierarchical resources into templates
+* Group related/hierarchical resources into templates

-Templates can invoke/reference other templates
+* Templates can invoke/reference other templates

 ---

-Create an ECS cluster
+### ECS cluster

 [github.com/awslabs/ecs-refarch-cloudformation](https://github.com/awslabs/ecs-refarch-cloudformation)

-Excellent example of nested stacks and application stacks
+* Excellent example of nested stacks and application stacks

-master, VPC, security groups, ALB, ECS instances, products service, website service
+* master, VPC, security groups, ALB, ECS instances, products service, website service

++++

+ECS template set great starting point to build upon

+* autoscaling group policy and CloudWatch metric with alarm on high cluster memory reservation to invoke it
+* RDS stacks
+* application stacks

 +++